 SQL is one of the most powerful tools in a developer’s toolkit — but there are plenty of clients, managers, and even some more technically-inclined engineers who have little to no idea how to write a SQL query that will give them the data they want in an efficient way.
-What if I told you there was a way to give those non-SQL users access to the same data-viewing capabilities without requiring any technical knowledge?
+What if I told you there was a way to give those non-SQL users access to the same querying and data-viewing capabilities without requiring any technical knowledge?!

 Meet Composable’s QueryView: